 Meditation research findings are statistical.
 That is, the information gained from the study must show confidently that the control group (non-meditators) really are different, on the factors measured, from the meditators, and that the difference is not just by chance or by incidental issues such as social group.
 This statement of confidence is what makes the finding reliable.

 Not proof – the Null Hypothesis

-Something else that is excellent about scientific meditation research is that no one sets out to prove anything.
+Something else that is excellent about scientific meditation research is that no one sets out to prove anything, except insofar as to test for differences.
 The starting premise is negative.
 An example would be that “there is no difference between the brains of meditators and non-meditators”.
 If the statistical result confidently shows a clear difference between the two groups, the true outcome is that it is highly unlikely that the research has discovered a chance discrepancy between the two groups… and therefore, it is highly likely that the meditators really are different because they meditate.
 Still not quite incontrovertible proof about the meditators.
 What has been demonstrated is that the null hypothesis, that there is no difference, is unlikely.

 Another aspect of scientific meditation research is that the findings are expected to be the same if other researchers repeat the method.
 That is why research reports give every (sometimes tedious) detail of what they did, from selecting subjects, to the methods they used and the analytical tools they employed.
 Everything is on the table!

 Abstract – a brief summary of the work that gives readers the essential findings in a nutshell